 • Car seats expire.
 Yes, it’s true that car seats expire.
 Most expire after 6 years.
 It makes sense when you think about all the use these things get, the extreme hot/cold temps, etc. Just think what a plastic toy would look like after 6 years of that much use!

 • The 3-in-1 seats are NOT “the last seat you’ll ever need” even though that’s how the manufacturer markets them.
 These seats are great for rear-facing because they have a 35 lb limit, but most kids outgrow the harness by height around age 3 – far too early to use the seat in booster mode.
 And the seat doesn’t make a very good booster, because the closed belt loops don’t allow the car’s belt to retract easily and the shape of the seat holds the belt too far from the child, often positioning it on their belly instead of over their thighs, which is the correct position.
-I actually had the Alpha Omega for Little Sister (I was seduced by a great price) and had such a hard time with it (could never get a tight install in any spot in my car) that we it with a Fisher Price Safe Voyage Deluxe.
+I actually had the Alpha Omega for Allie (I was seduced by a great price) and had such a hard time with it (could never get a tight install in any spot in my car) that we replaced it with a Fisher Price Safe Voyage Deluxe.

 When is my child old enough/big enough to use just the vehicle seat belt?
 There is no magic age, height, or weight.
 NHTSA (National Highway Traffic Safety Administration) has developed a set of guidelines to help parents and caretakers determine when a child can safely use the vehicle seat belt.
 If your child meets ALL of these guidelines, then he or she can safely use the vehicle seat belt.
 If one or more of these guidelines is not met, your child should continue to use a belt-positioning booster (such as the Graco TurboBooster or the Britax Parkway) or a harnessed seat.